By Emily Yuen, ABT, NAET Certified Practitioner

 Desensitize Your Allergens

-- NAET – with Emily Richmond at Boise Natural Health Clinic to non-invasively desensitize your body against seasonal and environmental allergens.
+- NAET – with Emily Yuen at Boise Natural Health Clinic to non-invasively desensitize your body against seasonal and environmental allergens.
 Starting in advance of allergy season is optimal.
 Learn more at the upcoming class on Seasonal Allergy Prevention and Treatment.

 Supplementation: Prepare 2-3 Weeks in Advance of Allergy Season for Best Results.